 The digital age has amplified how crises affect brands, and leadership is struggling to keep pace with the trends.
 Recent analysis shows brands that handle a crisis well gain 20% in market capitalization.
 On the flip side, brands that handle their crisis poorly can lose nearly 30%.
 Because disruptive, atypical risks tend to be unknown and intangible, the only way to make them tangible is to resort to early-warning risk intelligence.

 On the web today, incidents occur—good, bad, and ugly.
 In some cases, those incidences are harmless and even fun.
-In others, though, they catch fire and become flaming issues that, if not handled properly, can become a damaging, full-blown crise.
+In others, though, they catch fire and become flaming issues that, if not handled properly, can become a damaging, full-blown crisis.

 Without proper risk intelligence to counter these unknown and disruptive, atypical risks once they emerge, leadership teams are left asking: why did this happen?
 Where did it come from?
 How bad is it?
 Meanwhile, their business operations, brand reputations, and market value suffer public scrutiny as they go into crisis mode to perform triage.

-When proper early-warning risk intelligence is employed, leadership teams are able to quickly understand and evaluate the disruptive, atypical risk—and even be prepared to manage it before it happens.
+There is one thing we know for certain: when proper early-warning risk intelligence is employed, leadership teams are able to quickly understand and evaluate the disruptive, atypical risk—and even be prepared to manage it before it happens.
 The instigator, who is working to disrupt, detract, or damage the organization is found early on.
 Armed with that information, you’re able to see the different kinds of incidents that might be created and whether they’ll be issues or crises.

 Now you can divide and conquer.
 Who are the influencers who will deliberately amplify the incident—and who will innocently do so?
 What is the business impact of the issues if they surface and we aren’t prepared?
 What are the personal and emotional implications for each board member and executive?
 How do you counter the effect of the influencers through your own communications?

-Knowing all this will allow you to plan for issues and begin crisis scenario practice based on the information the risk intelligence has provided.
+Knowing all this will allow you to plan for issues and begin crisis readiness based on the information the risk intelligence has provided.
 It is critical that you are always first to know and, if need be, first to act against the surge of disruptive, atypical risks.
 Your company’s future health depends on it.